asantmier/portfolio/README.md

 https://github.com/asantmier/Awesome-Racing-Portfolio

 ## Temple Raider
 A short adventure experience to claim the treasure of an ancient temple.
 Written in C# with Unity; design as part of a visual design class with an emphasis on exploration of space.
-Features large level design, animation, and some amateur 3D modeling.
+Features large level design, animation, and some amateur 3D modeling and rigging.

 https://github.com/asantmier/Temple-Raider